ome/omero-build/COUPLING.md

 single project or to check out the supermodule with the other projects.
 If you are working on more than a single repository at a time, the latter is likely easier.
 And in that case, properly testing a set of PRs will also require opening a PR against this repository.
-Travis builds in the individual repositories are of minimal value for breaking changes.
+CI builds in the individual repositories are of minimal value for breaking changes.

 Version Tooling